Congressman Gianforte Obstructs Efforts by Montana Press to Interview Him

 Below is the original correspondence between Montana Press Monthly and Travis Hall from Congressman Greg Gianforte’s campaign team.
 In 30 years of working with newspapers and the press as an editor, reporter and publisher, I have never encountered such suspicion and paranoia as I have with Gianforte’s office.
 Essentially, we wanted to make sure Gianforte's voice was heard alongside the other candidates for Montana’s U.S. House seat but Gianforte’s office was resistant, condescending and at times outright hostile, accusing me of bias, lack of ethics and unprofessionalism.

 The other leading candidate, Kathleen Williams, served in the Montana State Legislature with me in 2013 but she, like myself, was more of an Independent legislator than a hard Democrat.
-During the 2013 session, I rarely caucused with the Democrats, having endured hostile local party leadership resistant to my campaign and subsequent service as an Independent-leaning candidate and legislator and few Democratic state legislators interested in connecting on similar key issues.
+During the 2013 session, I rarely caucused with the Democrats.
 Although I knew of Williams and had perhaps shared passing pleasantries, aside from a few photo ops of female legislators and serving on the unweighted Water Policy interim committee of which she was vice-chair, I had no personal relationship with her.

-During last year’s primary, I made a considerable donation to her primary run to advance her over John Heenan, a trial lawyer I was dismayed to see leading in the Democratic primary.
-In my opinion, Heenan was an inexperienced unknown and too far left and progressive for Montana.
+During last year’s primary, I made a considerable donation to her primary run to advance her over John Heenan.
 From my limited experience serving with Kathleen, I knew her to be a fairly independent voice in the Legislature and as skilled in policy-making as any seasoned Republican or Democrat I had served with in the State House.
+At the time, I was a private citizen with no plans to launch a statewide publication.
+And I am allowed as any kind of business owner and private individual to hold personal opinion.

-As soon as the Montana Press concept became a possibility, I knew to cease any political activity and I did well in advance of the August filing with the Secretary of State.
-The accusations from the Gianforte team that I was biased and unprofessional were a sad indicator of how partisan politics in Montana have really become and how difficult it might be in the future to do thorough reporting during election seasons.
+The accusations from the Gianforte team that I am biased and unprofessional are a sad indicator of how partisan politics in Montana have really become and how difficult it might be in the future to do thorough reporting during election seasons.

 The following is the verbatim communication between myself and Gianforte’s office.
 In this communication, we attempt to obtain Gianforte’s perspective as a person, a candidate and a congressman.
 In the end, we were forced to be relentless in our pursuit of the candidate's responses and only received a list of canned responses at the very last minute and past original deadline.
 Unfortunately, instead of the personal interview we had hoped would inform our readership, we were limited in printing what amounted to a campaign advertisement from the Greg for Montana team.
 In my opinion, they continued to be bullying and hostile regardless of my attempts to be respectful, truthful and informative for the sake of our readership.